 My husband, John, is visiting the blog today with an article about the effects of a gluten free diet for those with celiac disease.

-As I was enjoying a cup of green tea and a couple of Barbara’s new almond joy delights (recipe coming soon!), I came across an interesting article on Celiac.com titled Two-Thirds of Celiac Patients Show Full Histological Recovery After 1-Year on Gluten-free Diet.
+As I was enjoying a cup of green tea and a couple of Barbara’s new almond joy delights, I came across an interesting article on Celiac.com titled Two-Thirds of Celiac Patients Show Full Histological Recovery After 1-Year on Gluten-free Diet.

-As someone who has celiac disease and is the father of two sons who also have the disease, I was very encouraged by the headline.
+As someone who has non-celiac gluten sensitivity and is the father of two sons who also have it, I was very encouraged by the headline.
 Hey, I thought, the three of us have been gluten–free for a lot longer than that.
 We must be doing pretty good.
 However, as they say, the devil is in the details.
 There was some good news and some not so good news in the study.

 The article referenced a study from Sapienza University in Rome on the correlation between a strict gluten-free diet and the histological recovery of intestinal villi.
 The villi are the structures that allow for the efficient absorption of nutrients by the intestine.
 It is believed that people with celiac disease are genetically predisposed to villi damage in the small intestines by the ingestion of gluten.
 It is believed that this villi damage leads to the poor absorption of nutrients, which causes the severe health issues associated with the disease.
 More information here.